evertverschoor/2DGameEngine/README.md

 -> Added background PERSIST, MOVE and SLOW_MOVE options, making it behave differently as you move the camera

 -> Deleted ControllableEntity

+-> StartScene() now orders the entities in a scene by z-index, so lower z-index is overlapped by higher z-indexes

 ## Benchmarks